Coverage Determinations and Redeterminations for Drugs

 Drug Coverage Redetermination Forms

-For more information about coverage determinations and redeterminations, refer to your Evidence of Coverage.
+For more information about coverage determinations (exceptions) and redeterminations (appeals), please refer to your Evidence of Coverage (EOC).

 - Employer Plans - Medicare